- Copywriting Services

 One shampoo to care for my hair is never going to be sufficient.
 I have different products for different needs – smoothing shampoo to get rid of the frizzies, dry shampoo for when I don’t have time for a real shampoo, clarifying shampoo that I use in summer to counteract the effects of pool chlorine, not to mention rinse-out conditioner, leave-in conditioner, deep conditioner and hair masks with emulsifiers to uber-condition my hair from root to tip!

 I’m sure I’m not the only one reaching for my wallet every time I hear about a new hair product guaranteed to give me the shiny, lustrous locks I dream of.
-The global hair care products market — including not only shampoos, but hair color products, conditioners, styling tools and more – was valued at $42.1 billion in 2020 and is expected to grow to $72 billion by the end of 2031.
+The global hair care products market — including not only shampoos, but hair color products, conditioners, hair extensions, keratin treatments, styling tools and more – was valued at $42.1 billion in 2020 and is expected to grow to $72 billion by the end of 2031.

 Hair, hygiene and beauty companies are flourishing, growing faster than a 10-year-old boy’s summer buzz cut.
 But the competition is also increasing, supply surging to meet demand.
 New products are continually being introduced, and the competition isn’t just from within the U.S. Other countries have their share of hair care products, many of which they’re marketing globally.
 With so many hair products on the market, it takes more than great formulations for brands to survive.
 How can you stand out?